|

 Awards / Book Club Selections:

-by Banks St. College for their Best Books of 2004 list.
+Banks Street College Best Books of 2004 list.

 It was nominated for the following state awards: